 Some say technology has ruined us, but it’s hard to deny that technology has also brought the world closer when it comes to apps and ideas like these.
 The apps we’ve listed are taking the food waste tragedy and turning it into something useful.
 No matter if you download one or all, any small contribution will help.

 When food gets too close to its “best before date,” many stores will throw it out.
-With FlashFood, you can get massive savings on meat and produce by purchasing those items when close to their date.
+With FlashFood, you can get massive savings on meat and produce by purchasing those items when they’re close to their sell-by date.
 These items can sometimes be up to 50% off!
-You save money and keep perfectly usable food out of landfills.
+This means you’ll save money and keep perfectly usable food out of landfills.

 Connect with local restaurants and stores to purchase their surplus foods for up to 70% off.
 YourLocal allows you to choose items, pay on the app, and then pick up the food during a specific time.
 While this app is currently only available in New York City and Denmark, it’s sure to spread throughout the United States soon.

-Like those books wrapped in brown paper for a surprise read or blind dates, Too Good To Go is an app with an extensive listing of restaurants, cafes, bakeries, and grocery stores that sell unsold food.
-They call these “magic bags” where buyers not only get discounted food but also get the fun of finding out what’s in their bag.
+Like those books wrapped in brown paper for a surprise read or blind dates, Too Good To Go is an app with an extensive listing of restaurants, cafes, bakeries, and grocery stores that sell unsold food in what are called “magic bags.”
+Buyers not only get discounted food but also the fun of finding out what’s in their bag.